jaadt7/lvlspy/doc/source/lvlspy.rst

 lvlspy package
 ==============

-The package is organized into core types and application packages.
+The package is organized into a stable core model and extension packages.
-New applications should be added as their own package page under this tree.
+New extension packages should be added under this tree.

 .. toctree::
    :maxdepth: 1

    lvlspy/core
-   lvlspy/io
-   lvlspy/calculate
+   lvlspy/extensions